Mahyavanshi

-Historical revision
+Mahyavanshi are a schedule caste in India.
+That were previously known as the Dhed and Vankar castes.
+They formed as the result of the successful Mahyavanshi movement, which aimed to increase the social position of these groups.

+Mahyavanshi movement

-The new nomenclature of Mahyavanshi was given to a large number of the Dhedh and Vankar Dalit castes in South Gujarat via a Government of India circular in 1939.
-This was due largely to the efforts of K. M. Munshi, then Home Minister of Bombay Presidency, and Dr. Purshottam Solanki, representative of the Depressed Classes of Gujarat, who stressed that its members were descendants of ancient rulers known as Mayavats.
+The new nomenclature of Mahyavanshi was given to a large number of the Meyavat Rajput community in South Gujarat via a Government of India circular in 1939.
+This was due largely to the efforts of K. M. Munshi, then Home Minister of Bombay Presidency, and Dr. Purshottam Solanki, representative of the Depressed Classes of Gujarat, who stressed that its members were descendants of ancient rulers known as Meyavats.
 Later, in 1968, after the Indian annexation of Daman from the Portuguese, the community in Daman were given the same status.

 In the 1930s-40s, many depressed classes and communities were active in trying to change their caste name and elevate their social status to that of Rajput.
-These included the Khalpa, who wanted to be known as Rohit desire to be known as Rishi, as well as the Vankar claim to Mahyavanshi status.
+These included the Khalpa, who wanted to be known as Rohit and the Bhangis desire to be known as Rishi, as well as the Dhed/Vankar claim to Mahyavanshi status.
 Of these, only the Mahyavanshi claim was successful in gaining official recognition from the British Raj administration.
 In some cases, they had a history of working as butlers for members of the various European East India Companies in Surat since probably the 17th century and their success came because they were able to mobilise public opinion and procure support for their cause from both from British and Indian leaders and through books detailing their claimed history.
+The sociologist A. M. Shah says that the Mahyavanshi "have an elaborate mythology, caste journals, and written "laws" to regulate the affairs of the caste".